bugsnag-elixir/plugsnag/README.md

 # PdPlugsnag

+** DO NOT MERGE **

+_This branch is the `pd_plugsnag` fork, it has to be kept separate from main/master.
+A lot of PagerDuty projects use this repo as a dependency without specifying a tag and they know it by the name `plugsnag`.
+If this gets merged in, it's likely to cause all kinds of problems._

 Report errors in your Plug stack or whatever to [Bugsnag](https://bugsnag.com), because that's a super great place to send your errors.